 Who doesn’t love chocolate?
 It’s a well-known treat made all over the world using various methods and techniques.
 But were you aware that in Modica, Sicily it takes on a whole new meaning?

-You may wonder what is the correlation of the ancient Aztecs and Sicily?
+You may wonder what is the correlation between the ancient Aztecs and Sicily.
 Well, it all started with the Spanish conquistadors from South America arrived and dominated this beautiful island for several centuries.

 The Town of Modica